Last Updated on

 There are several trails between the top of Mount Aso and Kusasenri.
 It will take several hours to complete all of them — more information about the hiking trails below.

-Planning a day trip from Kumamoto to Mount Aso is super easy, especially if you follow my Kumamoto guide.
-I included all the sites and instructions for enjoying a day trip to Mount Aso.
+Planning a day trip from Kumamoto to Mount Aso is super easy, especially if you follow my Mount Aso guide.
+I included all the sights on Aso volcano so you can enjoy a day on the active volcano.

 You can find more information about each attraction by clicking on the individual pin.